Babcock & Wilcox F.C.: History

 The club was founded in 1908, with the first opponents being St Mirren's "A" side, and became a member of the Scottish Football Association in 1912.
 As a senior member of the association, the club was entitled to enter the Scottish Cup, and did so until 1988.
 For many years the club also fielded two sides in the Scottish Amateur and Greater Glasgow leagues.

 As a works side with a limited pool of players, the club usually failed to reach the competition proper, instead being knocked out in the qualifying rounds.
-The club's first appearance in the first round proper was in 1935-36, losing 6-0 to Dundee F.C.
+The club's first appearance in the first round proper was in 1935-36, losing 6–0 to Dundee F.C.

-1938-39 Scottish Cup surprise
+1938–39 Scottish Cup surprise

-The club's best Cup season was in 1938-39.
+The club's best Cup season was in 1938–39.
 That season, the club had an experienced line-up, made up entirely of former professional players, thanks to the parent firm being able to offer better working wages than the semi-professional sides. including Tierney (former goalkeeper with Crystal Palace F.C., Frame (former Manchester United and Cowdenbeath F.C. player), M'Millan (former Third Lanark left-back), Bourhill (former Morton right-back), Pope (former Partick Thistle outside-right), Smith (former inside-left for Heart of Midlothian), Jimmy Leonard (former centre-forward for Hibernian and Cowdenbeath), and Kavanagh (former outside-left with Celtic F.C.).
 The club reached the final of the qualifying cup competition (losing to Inverness Clachnacuddin), and gained its only Scottish Cup win against a Scottish League side, beating King's Park in a first round replay.
-The original tie at Park's Forthbank ground, in front of a crowd of 1,630, ended 5-5; the "speed and the amazing accuracy of the to-grade passing of the entire Babcock front line that bewildered all the King's Park defenders" as the club came from 2-0 down after 15 minutes to lead 4-2 at half-time and only concede a final equalizer in the final ten minutes.
+The original tie at Park's Forthbank ground, in front of a crowd of 1,630, ended 5-5; the "speed and the amazing accuracy of the to-grade passing of the entire Babcock front line that bewildered all the King's Park defenders" as the club came from 2–0 down after 15 minutes to lead 4–2 at half-time and only concede a final equalizer in the final ten minutes.

 In the replay, in front of 1,267 spectators paying a gate of £61, Babcock & Wilcox was helped by an injury to King's Park goalkeeper Giannandrea; after dropping a cross which led to the winning goal by Leonard, he swapped out of goal with right-back Kennedy and played on the right-wing.

 The club went out to Queen of the South in the second round, and were on top for half-an-hour, before the fitness of the top division club proved decisive.

-The club's success in the competition led to some thought of the club joining the Scottish League, an appointed George M'Loughlin of Queen of the South to manage the side, but World War 2 ended any such hopes.
+The club's success in the competition led to some thought of the club joining the Scottish League, an appointed George M'Loughlin of Queen of the South to manage the side, and as a back-up approaching other clubs (such as Vale Ocoba to form a separate competition, but World War 2 ended any such hopes.